 Cheap PCP car finance is one of the biggest selling points for many buyers.
 But what are the things you should consider before entering into an agreement?

 - Mileage and damage charges.
-At the beginning of your PCP agreement, you will be required to set an annual mileage limit and also agree to keep the car in good condition.
-If you don’t still to the rules of the agreement, you can end up paying mileage and damage charges.
+It’s a common PCP car finance myth that mileage doesn’t matter.
+However, at the beginning of your PCP agreement, you will be required to set an annual mileage limit and also agree to keep the car in good condition.
+If you don’t still to the rules of the agreement, you can end up paying mileage and damage charges if you hand the car back to the dealer.

 - Optional ‘balloon payment’.
 If you wish to keep the car, the final balloon payment can be expensive.
 However, car finance brokers like us can refinance balloon payments on your behalf.
 Find out more about how to refinance a balloon payment.